-9.9 The northern section of the airport's runways encroaches and the proposed runway extension in the Airport's Master Plan that will result in the extended runway being within the Spixworth Neighbourhood Area.
-See Map 9.
+- 9.9 The northern section of the airport's runway abuts the Spixworth parish boundary.
+The proposed runway extension in the Airport's Master Plan will result in the runway being extended by 500m, which will then encroach into the Spixworth Neighbourhood Area (SNA).
+See Map 9 all of the dark and light blue areas will be within the SNA. - 9.10 The village of Spixworth has expanded in recent years, with newer residential developments engulfing the historic core and forming large extensions.

-- 9.10 The village of Spixworth has expanded in recent years, with newer residential developments engulfing the historic core and forming large extensions. - 9.11 Although the area abuts the urban edge of Norwich, the landscape generally comprises a semi-rural character.
+- 9.11 Although the area abuts the urban edge of Norwich, the landscape generally comprises a semi-rural character.
 Its strength of character has been diluted by substantial fragmentation to the hedgerow structure.
-The landscape is open in character, with remnant patches of hedge boundaries and mature hedgerow trees adding interest, allowing only filtered views to settlement edges.

-- 9.12 Parcels of land form a patchwork of rectangular fields and woodland.
+The landscape is open in character, with remnant patches of hedge boundaries and mature hedgerow trees adding interest, allowing only filtered views to settlement edges. - 9.12 Parcels of land form a patchwork of rectangular fields and woodland.
 Robust blocks of woodland generally contain views across this flat landscape, at times, forming distinct coniferous skylines.
 Part enclosure of the land has allowed medium sized estates to develop around large houses and halls.
-These are smaller and less dramatic than those in the north of the district, but comprise a similar parkland character. - 9.13 Spixworth has one area designated as a County Wildlife Site (CWS) known as Spixworth Meadows (1396) to the north of the parish and crossing the boundary into the neighbouring parish of Frettenham, it is c32 ha in size. - 9.14 The road network has a strong influence; well used by commuters, it is noisy and busy.
-The A1270 Broadland Northway (NDR), opened in 2018, dissects Spixworth dividing the parish into two. - 9.15 As part of the evaluation the inherent landscape sensitivities identified are the landscape setting of the village and the open skyline to the west. - 9.16 The following Landscape Planning Guidelines apply to Spixworth Wooded Estate lands Landscape Character Area: - Seek to conserve the predominantly rural character of the area;
+These are smaller and less dramatic than those in the north of the district, but comprise a similar parkland character.

+9.13 Spixworth has one area designated as a County Wildlife Site (CWS) known as Spixworth Meadows (1396) to the north of the parish and crossing the boundary into the neighbouring parish of Frettenham, it is c32 ha in size.

+- 9.14 The road network has a strong influence; well used by commuters, it is noisy and busy.
+The A1270 Broadland Northway (NDR), opened in 2018, dissects Spixworth dividing the parish into two. - 9.15 As part of the evaluation the inherent landscape sensitivities identified are the landscape setting of the village and the open skyline to the west. - 9.16 The following Landscape Planning Guidelines apply to Spixworth Wooded Estate lands Landscape Character Area: - Seek to conserve the predominantly rural character of the area; - Seek to conserve and enhance the diversity of landscape structure within the area, including the patchwork of woodland and farmland with a recognisable hedgerow structure;

-- Seek to conserve and enhance the diversity of landscape structure within the area, including the patchwork of woodland and farmland with a recognisable hedgerow structure; - Seek opportunities for the restoration of fragmented hedgerows; - Seek to conserve the setting of historic houses, halls and parkland; - Ensure that any new development responds to historic settlement pattern and is well integrated into the surrounding landscape; - Conserve the landscape setting of the village; - Seek to maintain green space between the edges of Norwich urban area and adjacent villages; - Seek to conserve and enhance the landscape setting of Norwich and seek to screen (where possible) existing and potential harsh settlement edges; and - Seek to maintain and enhance copses of mature trees and existing robust hedgerows.
+- Seek opportunities for the restoration of fragmented hedgerows; - Seek to conserve the setting of historic houses, halls and parkland; - Ensure that any new development responds to historic settlement pattern and is well integrated into the surrounding landscape; - Conserve the landscape setting of the village; - Seek to maintain green space between the edges of Norwich urban area and adjacent villages; - Seek to conserve and enhance the landscape setting of Norwich and seek to screen (where possible) existing and potential harsh settlement edges; and - Seek to maintain and enhance copses of mature trees and existing robust hedgerows.